 At this point in our search for the best Things to Do in Ossining NY, we’ll be wanting lunch.
 So let’s stop at my favorite restaurant in Ossining, Cravin.
-Cravin is owned by a local Jamaican-American named Peter Murdoch.
+Cravin is owned by a local Jamaican-American named Peter Murdock.
 He opened the restaurant because he didn’t like having to go into New York City to get Jamaican food.

 I love Cravin because they have so many different options depending on how adventurous you are feeling.
 You can get oxtail or goat curry (my personal favorite).
 But they also have chicken and vegetarian options.
 I also recommend their homemade juices, especially the sweet and spicy sorrel juice.
 It will temporarily stain your tongue purple, but it will be worth it.

 5) old croton aqueduct